 Taxes recognised in the income statement include taxes based on taxable income for the financial period, adjustments to taxes for previous periods, as well as changes in deferred taxes.
 Tax based on taxable income for the period is calculated using the corporate income tax rate applicable in each country.
 Deferred tax assets and liabilities are recognised for temporary differences between the taxable values and book values of asset and liability items.
 The biggest temporary differences arise from depreciation of fixed assets, unused tax losses, and the revaluation of financial and derivative instruments at the fair price resulting from the purchase.
 Deferred taxes are determined on the basis of the tax rate enacted by the balance sheet date.
 Deferred tax receivables are recognised up to the probable amount of taxable income in the future, against which the temporary difference can be utilised.

 Work carried out by people is recognised monthly in accordance with progress.
 Long-term projects with a fixed price are recognised on the basis of their percentage of completion once the outcome of the project can be reliably estimated.
 The percentage of completion is determined as the proportion of costs arising from work performed for the project up to the date of review in the total estimated project costs.
 If estimates of the project change, the recognised sales and profit/margin are amended in the period during which the change becomes known and can be estimated for the first time.
 Any loss expected from a project is recognised as an expense immediately after the matter has been noted.
 Licensing income is recognised in accordance with the factual substance of the agreement.
-Depending on the nature of the licence, the recognition is based on either the installation date or the degree of completion.
+Depending on the nature of the licence, recognition is based on either the installation date, the delivery date, or the degree of completion.
 Maintenance fees are allocated over the agreement period.

 Items recorded as one-off items are ones which occur only once or very rarely.
 These may include business divestments, reorganisations and goodwill write-downs.